ptcyril/A-Mind-controlled-Immersive-Kinetic-Sculpture/README.md

 ## Notes
 Last update: 5/1/2026

+	Testing:
-	- Tested up to **1200 rpm** at a **microstep setting of 2000**.
+		- Tested up to 1200 rpm at a microstep setting of 2000.
-	- Achieved maximum speed **without the panel attached**.
+		- Achieved maximum speed without the panel attached.
-	- Motor was run for **~12 minutes**, simulating finalized usage.
+		- Motor reached ~140°F running for ~12 minutes simulating finalized usage.
- 	 - Motor temperature reached **~140°F**.
 		- LED strip was operable while the motor was running.

-## ESP32 Receiver Issue
+	ESP32 receiver issue:
 		- An error occurred where received motor data had an **extra byte**.
 		- Issue was temporarily fixed after modifications to the ESP32 transmitter code.
 		- Eventually, the problem resolved itself without clear explanation.

-## Previous Control Methods

-- **RMT**:
+	Previous motor control methods:

+		RMT:
  			- Looping feature did not work, increasing CPU load.
  		 	- Likely cause: outdated ESP-WROOM-32 module or missing RMT encoder looping support.
-- **GPTimer**:
+		GPTimer:
  		 	- Could not toggle GPIO for required frequencies correctly.
-- **MCPWM**:
+			- Possible useable with more effort.
+		MCPWM:
   			- Required complex setup.
   			- Potentially usable with more effort.

-## Current Control Method

-- **LEDC API** from Espressif:
+	Current control method:
+		LEDC API:
   			- Easy to set up and meets current requirements.
  			- Recommended to continue using LEDC until issues arise.
-  - Future exploration of GPTimer and MCPWM is suggested.

-## Design Improvements
+	Design Improvements:
+		Modularity:
 			- No Arduino needed; ESP32 controls both LED strip and stepper motor.
-- Power wires run **between panels only**, improving modularity.
+			- In theory only power wires run between panels, improving modularity.
-- **Reduced latency**:
+		Reduced latency:
  			- Control application and signal processing module are on the same computer.
-  - Eliminates wireless latency from mobile device to ESP32.
+			- Eliminates wifi latency from mobile device to the ESP32 receiver.
-- **Wireless stability**:
+		Wireless stability:
   			- ESPNOW used for ESP32 transmitter-to-receiver communication.
-  - Lower latency and more stable than mobile-to-ESP32 connection.
+ 			- UART used for computer-to-ESP32 transmitter communication.

-## Future Work
+	Future Work:

-- Implement **pairing mode** for ESP32 transmitter and receiver without hardcoding MAC addresses.
+		- Implement pairing mode for ESP32 transmitter and receiver without hardcoding MAC addresses.
-- Allow dynamic adjustment of:
-  - Wire length (if still relevant in motor code)
+		- Allow dynamic adjustment of wire length (if still relevant in motor code) and microstep factor.
-  - Microstep factor
-- Further development and testing required for:
-  - LED, motor, and audio systems
+		- Further development and testing required for LED, motor, and audio systems.
-  - GUI refinement for intuitive control
+  		- GUI refinement for intuitive control.
-- Implement **fail-safe detection**:
-  - Detect stalling or rewinding into panel
-  - Measure current or back EMF for safety
+		- Implement fail-safe detection to detect stalling or rewinding into panel by measuring current or back EMF.